Infantry fighting vehicle: Early Cold War

-The Soviet Army fielded its first tracked APC, the BTR-50, in 1957.
+The Soviet Ground Forces fielded its first tracked APC, the BTR-50, in 1957.
 Its first wheeled APC, the BTR-152, had been designed as early as the late 1940s.
 Early versions of both these lightly armored vehicles were open-topped and carried only general-purpose machine guns for armament.
 As Soviet strategists became more preoccupied with the possibility of a war involving weapons of mass destruction, they became convinced of the need to deliver mounted troops to a battlefield without exposing them to the radioactive fallout from an atomic weapon.
 The IFV concept was received favorably because it would enable a Soviet infantry squad to fight from inside their vehicles when operating in contaminated environments.
 Soviet design work on a new tracked IFV began in the late 1950s and the first prototype appeared as the Obyekt 765 in 1961.
-After evaluating and rejecting a number of other wheeled and tracked prototypes, the Soviet Army accepted the Obyekt 765 for service.
+After evaluating and rejecting a number of other wheeled and tracked prototypes, the Ground Forces accepted the Obyekt 765 for service.
 It entered serial production as the BMP-1 in 1966.

 The BMP-1 was heavily armed and armored, combining the qualities of a light tank with those of the traditional APC.
 In addition to being amphibious and superior in cross-country mobility to its predecessors, the BMP-1 carried a 73mm smoothbore cannon, a co-axial PKT machine gun, and a launcher for 9M14 Malyutka anti-tank missiles.
 Its hull had sufficiently heavy armor to resist .50 caliber armor-piercing ammunition along its frontal arc.
 Eight firing ports and vision blocks allowed the embarked infantry squad to observe and engage targets with rifles or machine guns.
 The BMP-1's use of a relatively large caliber main gun marked a departure from the Western trend of fitting IFVs with automatic cannon, which were more suitable for engaging low-flying aircraft, light armor, and dismounted personnel.